• Loading stock data...

 Gary A. Vasquez-Imagn Images

-The company Stephen A. Smith just signed on with to promote its solitaire game is fighting a federal lawsuit accusing it of falsely marketing “games of skill” that are actually rigged with unbeatable bots.
+The company Stephen A. Smith just signed on with to promote its solitaire game is fighting a federal lawsuit accusing it of falsely marketing “games of skill” that were actually rigged with unbeatable bots.

 On Monday, Papaya Gaming named Smith the company’s official ambassador for the first ever World Solitaire Championship in February.
 The partnership comes five months after Smith went viral after he was spotted playing solitaire on his phone at Game 4 of the NBA Finals.